 Stain RepairsRepairing wood stain - wood floor finishes

 job.
 You can actually turn a small job into a big one

 with this wood floor

 If, it's a small little spot, that may get covered up with furniture or rugs.
 You should

 Otherwise try these tricks and techniques

-: Lines can be created from a poor sanding job, if so, resand spot then re-apply stain.
+Note: Lines can be created from a poor sanding job, if so, re-sand spot then

 Note: The same piece of wood will not stain the same.